MrGilli/Quplexity/README.md

 # TurboQ

-TurboQ is a blazingly fast application that is used to simulate QC's and their logic.
+TurboQ is a blazingly fast and lightweight application that is used to simulate QC's and their logic.
 TurboQ is written in C++ and x86_64 Assembly for insanely fast execution times.

 ## Description